 Application for Federal Student Aid

 Deadline - To receive equal consideration, a student must have a complete application on file by January 15.
 All remaining funds will be awarded on a first-come, first-serve basis until depleted.
-Note: All requested information must be returned to the Financial Aid Office by July 15 to ensure aid availability at the beginning of the fall semester.
+Note: All requested information must be returned to the Financial Aid Office by July 15 to ensure aid availability at the beginning of the fall semester (may not affect admission).

 Federal Pell Grant